A Stochastic GDA Method With Backtracking For Solving Nonconvex Concave Minimax Problems: Introduction

-\textbf{\mg{\textit{Our goals:}} } \saa{Using} first-order primal-dual~(FOPD) methods have turned out to be an effective approach to tackle with \eqref{eq:main-problem}.
-Majority of existing FOPD methods require the knowledge of \textit{global Lipschitz constants}, a relatively standard assumption when deriving rate statements for first-order~(FO) schemes.
-That being said, in many practical settings either these constants may not be readily available or using the global constants generally leads to conservative step sizes, \sa{slowing down the} convergence.
-One avenue for removing such a requirement lies in adopting line-search or backtracking schemes to exploit \textit{local} Lipschitz constants when determining the step sizes.
-For deterministic \sa{convex-concave minimax} problems, \sa{backtracking} methods that adjust the step size \sa{adaptively through estimating local Lipschitz constants have proven to be very effective both in theory\footnote{\sa{These methods relying on backtracking achieve the same complexity guarantees (up to $\cO(1)$ constant) with those requiring the availability of global Lipschitz constants.}} and practice, e.g., see~\cite{malitsky2018first,malitsky2018proximal,hamedani2018_RBC,jalilzadeh2019doubly,hamedani2021primal,jiang2022generalized}}.
-However, for \emph{non-convex} problems such as \eqref{eq:main-problem}, we are not aware of any \textit{backtracking}/\textit{line search} strategy with iteration complexity guarantees. \sa{In this paper, our aim is to fill this gap and develop a backtracking technique to be incorporated into a \textit{single-loop FOPD method} for the nonconvex minimax problem in \eqref{eq:main-problem} as the single-loop design of an algorithm makes it suitable for solving large-scale problems efficiently --usually in methods with nested loops, inner iterations are terminated when a sufficient optimality condition holds and these conditions are usually very conservative, leading to excessive number of inner iterations.
-Indeed, single loop algorithms are preferable compared to multi-loop algorithms in many settings, e.g., see~\cite{zhang2020single} for a discussion.
-Our secondary goal is to allow for \mg{block-}coordinate updates within the backtracking scheme we design.
-Indeed, there are some practical scenarios for which adopting randomized block coordinate updates~\sa{(RBC)} would be beneficial, \mg{which we discuss next; hence, \mg{developing FOPD methods that can support block-coordinate updates is of key practical relevance.}} }
+\textbf{\mg{\textit{Our goals:}} } The use of first-order primal-dual~(FOPD) methods have turned out to be an effective approach to tackle with \eqref{eq:main-problem}.
+Majority of existing FOPD methods require the knowledge of \textit{global Lipschitz constant} for $\grad f$, \rv{\textit{concavity modulus} related to $f$ and also \textit{a variance bound} for the first-order stochastic oracle}; these are relatively standard assumptions when deriving rate statements for first-order~(FO) schemes.
+That being said, in many practical settings either these constants may not be readily available or using the global constants generally leads to conservative updates, e.g., \rv{smaller step sizes and/or large sample sizes,} \sa{slowing down the} convergence in practice.
+One avenue for removing such a requirement lies in adopting step-size search or backtracking schemes to exploit \textit{local} Lipschitz constants \rv{and concavity modulus} when determining the step sizes.
+For deterministic \sa{convex-concave minimax} problems, \sa{backtracking} methods that adjust the step size \sa{adaptively through estimating local Lipschitz constants have proven to be very effective both in theory\footnote{\sa{These methods relying on backtracking achieve the same complexity guarantees (up to $\cO(1)$ constant) with those requiring the availability of global Lipschitz constants.}} and practice, e.g., see~\citep{malitsky2018first,malitsky2018proximal,hamedani2018_RBC,jalilzadeh2019doubly,hamedani2021primal,jiang2022generalized}}.
+However, for \emph{stochastic non-convex} problems such as \eqref{eq:main-problem}, we are not aware of any \textit{backtracking}/\textit{step-size search} strategy with iteration complexity guarantees. \sa{In this paper, our aim is to fill this gap \rv{even if the variance bound $\sigma^2$ is unknown,} and develop a backtracking technique to be incorporated into a \textit{single-loop stochastic FOPD method}\footnote{It is more appropriate to adopt single-loop algorithms as subroutines while solving large-scale problems efficiently --usually in methods with nested loops, inner iterations are terminated when a sufficient optimality condition holds and these conditions are usually very conservative, leading to excessive number of inner iterations.
+Indeed, single loop algorithms are preferable compared to their multi-loop alternatives in many settings, e.g., see~\citep{zhang2020single} for a discussion.} for the nonconvex minimax problem in \eqref{eq:main-problem}.}